Construction, Demolition and Renovation

 If the project will disturb one or more acres, in addition to obtaining a Land Disturbance Permit from EHS Environmental Compliance, a Stormwater Pollution Prevention Plan (SWPPP) must be completed and approved by EHS Environmental Compliance.
 No land disturbance may begin without an approved SWPPP.
 Contact EHS Environmental Compliance for information on developing a Stormwater Pollution Prevention Plan (SWPPP).

 Consultants shall evaluate the implementation of structural stormwater Best Management Practices (BMP) for all proposed new construction or redevelopment activities on campus.
 Stormwater management systems shall be designed for new developments that mimic pre-development runoff conditions to the maximum extent practicable at the site level.
 Redevelopment projects shall incorporate stormwater BMPs consistent with the pollutants of concern (e.g., nutrients, bacteria, volume, etc.).
 For more information on BMPs and stormwater runoff planning, contact and work with EHS Environmental Compliance early in the design process.

 Underground storage tank installation/disturbance/removal [EA-Environmental Compliance]:

+New tanks will require regulatory certification prior to installation.
+Contact EHS Environmental Compliance as soon as possible, but no less than 6 months in advance of planned construction/installation, for a regulatory determination.
+If needed, the process can take several months.
 Storage tank disturbance and removal have specific closure and notification requirements.
 If the project involves the removal or other disturbance of an underground storage tank, contact EHS Environmental Compliance as soon as possible as the closure and notification process can take several months.